godotengine/godot-website/collections/_article/about-official-console-ports.md

 Accordingly, any console port would have to be distributed under a modified MIT license or another license that allowed us to limit who the code could be distributed to (and potentially limit the distribution in other ways).
 In either case, we would have to compromise our FOSS ideals, which we feel are our strength.

 #### FOSS principles

 Further, and more importantly, we do all of our development in the open.
-Everything is on Github or our developer chat ([chat.godotengine.org](https://chat.godotengine.org), which is open to all who want to discuss development of the project or just listen in).
+Everything is on GitHub or our developer chat ([chat.godotengine.org](https://chat.godotengine.org), which is open to all who want to discuss development of the project or just listen in).
 We don't want to put ourselves in a situation where our development has to happen behind closed doors and away from the eyes of the community, and this is exactly what would be required by the console vendors.

-Right now, anyone can see the volume of work that is happening on Godot by visiting Godot’s [Github page](https://github.com/godotengine/godot).
+Right now, anyone can see the volume of work that is happening on Godot by visiting Godot’s [GitHub page](https://github.com/godotengine/godot).
 They can also hang out on the chat and get a feel for the process of development or ask questions directly to the developers.
 If we shift our development behind closed doors, then you have to take our word that things are progressing and that the donations are being put to good use (unless you have the relevant NDAs).

 Finally, we want to assure every contributor and every donor that their contribution benefits all Godot users.
 If we put donations towards a console port that is hidden behind closed doors, then we are taking resources away from everyone and putting them into something that only benefits a select few and that isn't something we want to do.

 ## Summary

 For the above reasons, the Foundation has decided not to provide console ports for now.
 Not because we categorically do not want to, quite the opposite actually, but because it currently is not feasible for us and would require to compromise the things that make Godot great.
 In the future, if console manufacturers become more open about the licensing of console ports in particular, and maybe even agree to support that endeavor financially, then we will happily reconsider.
 We would love to have official console ports alongside the existing ones from third-party vendors for all of our community to use.